Baseball Training Philosophy

 - Ability to throw a 2nd and 3rd pitch for a strike

-- Mound presence, focus, control of running game
+- Mound presence, focus, control of the running game

 Although each position has its unique demands, all baseball players must improve essential basic motor abilities.